SVic000/Startup/README.md

 Both players will be constantly interacting with each other, maybe if I have time, I'll implement a bot that can play so that you don't NEED another player, but that win will not be recorded in the DB

 I haven't commited to any of these ideas, It'll probably change as I go on and figure out my limits and from there this project will evolve into something doable.
 So I don't die this semester.
+I'm still new to webprogramming so I don't exactly know my tools or powers, I'm excited to finally learn.